Phonograph record: Stereophonic sound

-In this system, each of two stereo channels is carried independently by a separate groove wall, each wall face moving at 45 degrees to the plane of the record surface (hence the system's name) in correspondence with the signal level of that channel.
-By convention, the inner wall carries the left-hand channel and the outer wall carries the right-hand channel.
-While the stylus only moves horizontally when reproducing a monophonic disk recording, on stereo records the stylus moves vertically as well as horizontally.
-During playback, the movement of a single stylus tracking the groove is sensed independently, e.g., by two coils, each mounted diagonally opposite the relevant groove wall.
+A stereophonic phonograph provides two channels of audio, one left and one right.
+This is achieved by adding another vertical dimension of movement to the needle in addition to the horizontal one.
+As a result, the needle now moves not only left and right, but also up and down.
+But since those two dimensions do not have the same sensitivity to vibration, the difference needs to be evened out by having each channel take half its information from each direction by turning the channels 45 degrees from horizontal.

+As a result of the 45-degree turn and some vector addition, it can be demonstrated that out of the new horizontal and vertical directions, one would represent the sum of the two channels, and the other representing the difference.
+Record makers decide to pick the directions such that the traditional horizontal direction codes for the sum.
+As a result, an ordinary mono disk is decoded correctly as "no difference between channels", and an ordinary mono player would simply play the sum of a stereophonic record without too much loss of information.

 In 1957 the first commercial stereo two-channel records were issued first by Audio Fidelity followed by a translucent blue vinyl on Bel Canto Records, the first of which was a multi-colored-vinyl sampler featuring A Stereo Tour of Los Angeles narrated by Jack Wagner on one side, and a collection of tracks from various Bel Canto albums on the back.

 Noise reduction systems

 A similar scheme aiming at the high-end audiophile market, and achieving a noise reduction of about 20 to 25 dB(A), was the Telefunken/Nakamichi High-Com II noise reduction system being adapted to vinyl in 1979.
 A decoder was commercially available but only one demo record is known to have been produced in this format.

-Availability of encoded disks in any of these formats stopped in the mid-1980s.
+The availability of encoded disks in any of these formats stopped in the mid-1980s.

 Yet another noise reduction system for vinyl records was the UC compander system developed by Zentrum Wissenschaft und Technik (ZWT) of Rundfunk- und Fernmelde-Technik|Kombinat Rundfunk und Fernsehen (RFT).
 The system deliberately reduced disk noise by 10 to 12 dB(A) only to remain virtually free of recognizable acoustical artifacts even when records were played back without an UC expander.
-In fact, the system was undocumentedly introduced into the market by several East-German record labels since 1983.
+In fact, the system was undocumented yet introduced into the market by several East-German record labels since 1983.
 Over 500 UC-encoded titles were produced without an expander becoming available to the public.
 The only UC expander was built into a turntable manufactured by Phonotechnik Pirna/Zittau.